igorspp/ELL-417/README.md

 <pre><code>mgs636528_phylum$Sample &lt;- "mgs636528"
 mgs636513_phylum$Sample &lt;- "mgs636513"
 </code></pre>
+<p>What this command is doing is telling R that we want to create a new column (denoted by the <em>$</em> symbol) called <em>Sample</em> inside our data frame <em>mgs636528_phylum</em>.
+This column will consist of the name of the sample, which is the string (text) we are giving in the right-hand side of the command.
+See how the commands are different for each sample?</p>
 <p>And now we will combine both datasets into one new object we will call <em>phylum_merged</em>.
 For this we will use the function <em>rbind()</em>:</p>
 <pre><code>phylum_merged &lt;- rbind(mgs636513_phylum, mgs636528_phylum)
 </code></pre>